akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 At last, Henry rose.
 “I have stayed too long.
 The queen will wonder where I am.”

 He put a hand on Harold’s shoulder.
-“You have served me well, Hrathulfr.
+“You have served me well, Rauthulfr.
 You have given me a son’s loyalty and a daughter’s courage.
 I will not forget.”

 He turned to go.
 At the door, he paused and looked at Goosie, who had settled on the hearth.